- Department of Curriculum and Instruction

 Policy on Internship Placements

 All internship placements are coordinated by the College of Education Office of Clinical Experiences.
 A placement site will be selected in a manner to ensure the quality of the internship experience and of the supervision provided by the cooperating teacher.
-All internship placements (except for music education) are in the greater Tuscaloosa area in order to facilitate supervision of students by University of Alabama faculty or other designee of the department heads.
+All internship placements (except for music education) are in the greater Tuscaloosa area or surrounding counties in order to facilitate supervision of students by University of Alabama faculty or other designee of the department heads.
 Placement outside the greater Tuscaloosa area is made only if the Office of Clinical Experiences and/or a department head determine(s) that appropriate local placement is unavailable.

 A student may apply for an overseas internship if he or she meets certain criteria and if appropriate placement can be coordinated by the Consortium for Overseas Student Teaching (COST) and/or The University of Alabama.
 Applications for overseas internships are taken during January for placements for the next fall semester and in June for placements the succeeding spring semester.
 Contact the Office of Clinical Experiences in 101 Autherine Lucy Hall for additional information.